1. Submit a FAFSA

 - See the FAFSA and Verification tab on this webpage for more information regarding completing a FAFSA and verification

-- New York State residents should apply for New York State’s Tuition Assistance Program (TAP) at www.hesc.ny.gov.
+- New York State residents should apply for TAP and the ETA at www.hesc.ny.gov.
 (Davis College’s code is 2265)

 3. Apply for Scholarships